Food is medicine. Or can be. What you eat (or don’t eat) can have a significant affect on your good health – and, of course, your running.

 At this point, you’ve probably heard a lot of people raving about the high-fat, low-carb ketogenic diet.
 The goal of the eating plan is to get your body into a state called ketosis, where it’s burning fat, instead of carbohydrates, for fuel.
 The keto diet is restrictive, requiring 60 to 80 percent of your daily calories intake to come from fat, around 20 percent to come from protein, and around 10 percent to come from carbohydrates.
 That delicate balancing act can make the keto diet tough to maintain.
 The best keto app offers all the basics: recipes; food and body weight tracking; and educational resources for beginners.
 You’ll find a keto starter guide, articles and calculator to determine how much fat, protein, and carbs your body needs to stay in ketosis.

-Here are seven common health issues runners have – and the cure, don’t forget to check the nutrition plans in utah after and discover there benefits
+Here are seven common health issues runners have – and the cure, don’t forget to check the nitric oxide supplement subscription box to discover the many benefits it has.

 The runs: Thirty minutes into a run, you have “the runs” and have to make a beeline for the nearest bathroom – or the bushes.